Free LASIK Consultation: Call (855) 875-2020 9:00am–5:00pm

 • Anti-angiogenesis Drugs: These medications stop the creation of blood vessels as well as the leakage of blood vessels in the eye that contribute to macular degeneration.

 • Photodynamic Laser Therapy: During this treatment, a light-sensitive medication will be injected into the bloodstream, which is absorbed by abnormal blood vessels.
-A laser is then shined into the eye to trigger the light-sensitive medication, damaging those blood vessels.
+A laser is then shone into the eye to trigger the light-sensitive medication, damaging those blood vessels.

 • Low Vision Aids: These devices have special lenses or electronic systems that can enlarge images of objects that are nearby.
+They can help accommodate vision loss.

 Contact Us Today